Chinese firm told to suspend US$20 billion rail link in Malaysia

 The project owner of Malaysia’s US$20 billion East Coast Railway Link has told its main Chinese contractor to suspend work, both companies said on Wednesday, raising uncertainty about the future of part of China’s “Belt and Road Initiative”.

-The 688km (430 mile) rail link is designed to connect the South China Sea off the east coast of Peninsular Malaysia with strategic shipping routes to the west, and is a major part of China’s trade and infrastructure development plan that stretches across Asia and beyond.
+The 688km (430-mile) rail link is designed to connect the South China Sea off the east coast of peninsular Malaysia with strategic shipping routes to the west, and is a major part of China’s trade and infrastructure development plan that stretches across Asia and beyond.

 The suspension comes as Kuala Lumpur is seeking to renegotiate the terms of the deal with Beijing.

-Since a surprise election win in May, Malaysia’s new government has pledged to cut the national debt, stamp out corruption and review major projects agreed by the scandal-plagued previous administration led by Najib Razak.
+Since a surprise election victory in May, Malaysia’s new government has pledged to cut the national debt, stamp out corruption and review major projects agreed by the scandal-plagued previous administration led by Najib Razak.
 Najib was formally charged on Wednesday with corruption linked to a multibillion dollar financial scandal that contributed to his election defeat.

 Financial news outlet The Edge first reported the halt in the rail link project, referring to a letter sent from Malaysia Rail Link Sdn Bhd (MRL) to China Communications Construction Company (CCCC) that cited grounds of “national interest” among other reasons.

-A spokesman for MRL confirmed the instruction to Reuters but declined to comment further.
+A spokesman for MRL confirmed the instruction but declined to comment further.

 Is China’s belt and road infrastructure development plan about to run out of money?

-CCCC said in a statement it regretted the suspension and was “upset and concerned” over the livelihood of its more than 2,250 local staff and other indirect hires.
+CCCC said in a statement that it regretted the suspension and was “upset and concerned” over the livelihood of its more than 2,250 local staff members and other indirect hires.

 “We respect and comply with Malaysian laws.
 Under the situation we have no choice but to adhere to the suspension instruction,” it said.